8. Configuration

 Routing Service provides integrated support for RTI Distributed Logger.

-Distributed Logger is included in Connext but it is not supported on all platforms; see the Connext DDS Core Libraries Platform Notes to see which platforms support Distributed Logger.
+Distributed Logger is included in Connext but it is not supported on all platforms; see the RTI Connext Core Libraries Platform Notes to see which platforms support Distributed Logger.

 When you enable Distributed Logger, Routing Service will publish its log messages to Connext.
 Then you can use RTI Admin Console to visualize the log message data.
 Since the data is provided in a topic, you can also use rtiddsspy or even write your own visualization tool.